Pullman National Historical Park: Preservation and rehabilitation

 A proposal in 1960 to demolish the community in favor of a new industrial park galvanized residents to form the Pullman Civic Organization (PCO) to support its preservation.
 On October 8, 1969, the remaining 300 acre neighborhood was recognized by the National Park Service (NPS) with a listing on the National Register of Historic Places.
 The next year, it was recognized as a National Historic Landmark District, a site deemed to have "exceptional value to the nation."
 The southern portion was locally recognized as a Chicago Landmark on October 16, 1972.
 A second Chicago Landmark, for the northern portion, was created in 1993, then merged into the other landmark in 1999.
 The PCO provided grants to help residents restore their houses, and a non-profit called the Historic Pullman Foundation purchased several key buildings for rehabilitation in the 1970s.

 The State of Illinois purchased Hotel Florence and the Administration and Factory Complex in 1991 and incorporated it into a state historic site through the Illinois Historic Preservation Agency.
 However, a 1998 arson destroyed much of the latter building before it could open to visitors.
 It is now in the process of reconstruction.
 President Barack Obama designated Pullman as a national monument, thus a component of the NPS, on February 19, 2015.
 It became the first unit of the NPS in Chicago.
 In 2015, the National Parks Conservation Association and the Chicago Chapter of the American Institute of Architects published a report on development for the park.

 In 2017, the National Park Service approved a plan to restore the clock tower building and turn it into a visitor center.
 The plan also calls for reconstructing the main gateway between the factory and housing areas.
 Toxic soil had to be first removed from the site.
 The soil was contaminated by waste materials when the factory was in use.

-The National Park Service unveiled their new visitor center on Labor Day, September 6, 2021.
-In attendance were local and national officials, including Illinois Governor JB Pritzker, and Secretary of the Interior Deb Haaland.
-The site is open to the public after a massive restoration of the Administration Building.
+The new visitor center opened on Labor Day, September 6, 2021.
+In attendance were local and national officials, including Illinois Governor J. B. Pritzker, and Secretary of the Interior Deb Haaland.
+The site opened to the public after the restoration of the Administration Building.

 The Consolidated Appropriations Act, 2023 redesignated the site as Pullman National Historical Park in December 2022.